 Zero felt himself being forced out of his body.
 He felt a claw impaled into his back, pulling him out with a jolt.
 With a harsh pull, he was thrown out and flew through a solid tree.
-A large demon that looked like a humanoid goat with fish scales ran towards him with razor sharp claws.
-The demon punched towards in attempt to spear him alive.
+A giant demon that looked like a humanoid goat with fish scales ran towards him with razor-sharp claws.
+The demon punched towards in an attempt to spear him alive.

 Dodging sideways in a roll, Zero rolled out of harm’s way.
-The tree splintered and broke in half.
+Unfortunately, the tree splintered and broke in half.
 It fell forward and came crashing down.

-His instinct took over and he willed Kamori, his black sword, to form in his hand.
+His instinct took over, and he willed Kamori, his black sword, to form in his hand.
 A black energy sword appeared over his head, blocking an attack.
-Black sparks erupted from both the the sword and the demon’s claw.
-An adrenaline like high was pumping throughout his body, causing him to be calm.
+Black sparks erupted from both the sword and the demon’s claw.
+The adrenaline-like high was pumping throughout his body, causing him to be calm.

-Zero pushed with all his might till Kamori overpowered finally it cut through the demon’s fingers.
-With a yell of pain, the demon pulled back with its hands clutched to its side.
+Zero pushed with all his might till Kamori overpowered him.
+Finally, it cut through the demon’s fingers.
+Then, with a yell of pain, the demon pulled back with its hands clutched to its side.

 “It’s not over!”
-The demon chortled with anger.
+The demon screamed with anger.
 “We will have your soul, just as our lord has promised.”

 “What are you talking about?”
 Zero rushed forward with his Kamori in hand.
 “You take my soul?
 Do you think I will let you?”
 He was fuming in anger.

 “Kuhuhuhu.”
 The demon laughed.
 “Our lord has made a contract with a lowly human.”
-Jumping to the side, the demon dodged Zero’s swing.
+Then, jumping to the side, the demon dodged Zero’s swing.
 “Puny dragon, do you think you can harm me?”

-A wave of malice energy erupted outwards from its body.
-Zero felt the overbearing energy coming down on him on all side.
-His instinct screamed to run away, but his mind told him to fight or his existence would be in jeopardy.
+A wave of negative energy erupted outwards from its body.
+Zero felt the overbearing energy coming down on him from all sides.
+His instinct screamed to run away, but his mind told him to fight or his existence would be jeopardized.

 “A dragon’s soul.
 How nostalgic.”
-The demon clawed his hands towards Zero’s body.
+The demon clawed his hands toward Zero’s body.

 “Gahhhhhhh!
 You Dare?”

 “Yes.”
-Zero glared back but his soul was shaking in fear.
-At the same time, he could feel his confidence coming back to him.
+Zero glared back, but his soul was shaking in fear.
+Yet, at the same time, he could feel his confidence returning.
 The second cut reassured him that he was able to fight on par with the demon before him.

-“I’ll torture you first before I hand your soul to the Lord!”
-The demon screamed in fury.
-Black globe like energy formed around him, destroying the vegetation in matter of minuets.
+“I’ll torture you before I hand your soul to the Lord!”
+The demon screamed in a fury—black globe-like energy formed around him, destroying the vegetation in minutes.

-Like a laser beam, the energy balls shot towards Kiyro in rapid succession.
-Three-fourth of the attacks Zero was able to run around dodging the attacks, while the rest he used his sword to fend off.
-Luckily for him, his sword clashed against the energy ball and split in half.
+Like a laser beam, the energy balls quickly shot toward Kiyro.
+In three-fourths of the attacks, Zero was able to run around dodging the attacks, while the rest he used his sword to fend off.
+Luckily, his sword clashed with the energy ball and split it in half.

 “How?”
 The demon stared dumbstruck.
 “How is this possible?
-A newborn dragon should not have such power in this level.”
+A newborn dragon should not have such power at this level.”

-“You’re already passed such stage?”
-The demon stepped backwards barely missing the sword.
-Instead, he focused all his energy into his horn and stopped Zero’s attack from slicing him.
-“If its matching energy, even I can do it.”
-With a hiss, the demon stood his ground, unwavering.
+“You’re already passed such a stage?”
+The demon stepped backward, barely missing the sword.
+Instead, he focused all his energy on his horn and stopped Zero’s attack from slicing him.
+“If it’s matching energy, even I can do it.”
+Then, with a hiss, the demon stood his ground, unwavering.